noura983/Power-BI-Dashboard-for-Call-Center-Performance-Insights/README.md

 Power BI for visualization and reporting.
 Excel or CSV for raw data handling.
-Data cleaning and transformation techniques to prepare the dataset for analysis
+Data cleaning and transformation techniques to prepare the dataset for analysis.